manumeter/documents/README.md

 except for the presentation which I made with *OpenOffice*.

 ## Letters (letters)
-These are two templates for A4 sized letters that match in a envelope with address window.
+These are two templates for A4 sized letters that match in an envelope with address window.
 It's extended *Markdown* and converted to *PDF* with *Pandoc*.